mozilla/data-docs/src/concepts/sql_style.md

 1. Names must begin with a letter and may not end in an underscore.
 1. Only use letters, numbers, and underscores in variable names.

+## Be Explicit

+When choosing between explicit or implicit syntax, prefer explicit.

-## Aliasing
+### Aliasing

-Always include the `AS` keyword when aliasing a variable, it's easier to read when explicit.
+Always include the `AS` keyword when aliasing a variable or table name, it's easier to read when explicit.

 **Good**